MIRZATAUFEEQ/GlobalGroupware_Internship/README.md

 4. **Access the App: Open your browser at:**
    [http://localhost:5173](http://localhost:5173)

-##Deployment
+5.  **Deployment:**

--**The project is hosted on a free server.
--**Access the live demo here: [project live link](https://employeewiseasignment.netlify.app/)
+    The project is hosted on a free server.
+Access the live demo here: [project live link](https://employeewiseasignment.netlify.app/)

-##Contributing:
+6. **Contributing:**

--**Feel free to fork the repository, create a new branch, and submit a pull request with your changes.
+    Feel free to fork the repository, create a new branch, and submit a pull request with your changes.